RoleBot/hallpass/README.md

 # hallpass
 invitation microservice

 hallpass only cares about sending an invitation via email/text message, verifying it and sending back to the consuming endpoint.
 No database is needed because invitations are JWT tokens.
-It is up to the consuming app to handle duplicate accepted invitations.

 hallpass depends on the <a href="https://github.com/sebringj/athu">athu microservice</a> for oauth/oauth2 profile info attached to the accepted invitation.